peri-source/peri/docs/walkthrough.rst

 takes even more time.
 You can save a lot of time by taking the cleanest possible data and avoiding as many imaging artifacts as possible.

 We'll start by loading a small demo image with the package ``peri``.
+First, :download:`download my test image <./_static/small_confocal_image.tif>`.
-Open your Python interpreter and type:
+Then, open your Python interpreter and type:

 .. code-block:: python